Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Like many residents of Edmonton, the capital city of Alberta, I’m guilty of never having made it anywhere south of Calgary or Drumheller.

-I decided to change that recently by doing a southern Alberta loop to Medicine Hat (see my similar guide to Medicine Hat here), Writing-on-Stone Provincial Park, and Lethbridge so that I could check several items off this list of must-visit places in Alberta.
+I decided to change that recently by doing a southern Alberta loop to Medicine Hat, Writing-on-Stone Provincial Park, Waterton Lakes, and Lethbridge so that I could check several items off this list of must-visit places in Alberta.
 I was seriously blown away by how much I’ve been missing out on!

 LA (Lethbridge Alberta; take that America!) is the province’s 4th largest city, with a population of around 100,000.
 It is located two hours southeast of Calgary and is known for its arid climate, warm but powerful Chinook winds (lending the city the nickname “the windy city”), and a whole lot of sunshine.
 This is the furthest north you are likely to see rattlesnakes in Alberta!